dfinity/interface-spec/spec/index.md

 :::

-The management canister returns metrics for all nodes on a given subnet.
+The management canister returns metrics for nodes on a given subnet.
 The definition of the metrics values is not captured in this formal semantics.

 Conditions